Download pdf version

 • PART 3: Apply a Reproducible Approach to your Data

-Part 1 provides students with key theoretical knowledge on reproducible science allowing them to successfully design and implement a reproducible approach tailored to Ecology, Evolution & Behavior.
-This part will also cover material associated with open science and data management and how these practices intertwine with scientific publications.
+Part 1 provides students with key theoretical knowledge on reproducible science, enabling them to design and implement a reproducible approach tailored to Ecology, Evolution & Behavior.
+This section also covers topics related to open science and data management, and how these practices intersect with scientific publishing.

-Part 2 provides students with opportunities to further learn and apply the coding and bioinformatic tools required to implement a reproducible workflow (Figure 4.1).
-Here, students (with the support of the instructor) will develop and teach a tutorial on a specific bioinformatic subject, which will be taught over two full classes.
+Part 2 offers students the opportunity to further develop and apply coding and bioinformatics tools essential for building reproducible workflows (Figure 5.1).
+In this section, students—supported by the instructor—will develop and teach a tutorial on a specific bioinformatics topic over two full classes.
 Tutorials will be written in RMarkdown and distributed to the class one week in advance.
-Depending on class size, this assignment will be conducted in group or individually.
+Depending on class size, this assignment may be completed individually or in groups.

-Finally, part 3 was designed to provide students with an opportunity to develop individual reproducible workflows tailored to their research project (or to data presented in a publication if they don’t have a thesis subject yet).
-This assignment will be done by applying knowledge gained during the previous parts and working in collaboration with the instructor (in some cases, we might seek support from thesis advisers).
+Part 3 is designed to give students the chance to develop an individual reproducible workflow tailored to their own research project (or using data from a publication, if they have not yet defined a thesis topic).
+This assignment builds on knowledge gained in the earlier parts of the course and will involve collaboration with the instructor—and in some cases, with thesis advisors.

 PART 1: The Big Picture

-1. Introduction: The reproducibility crisis & prospects to tackle it!
+1. The reproducibility crisis & prospects to tackle it!

 • Chapter 3: A roadmap to implement reproducible science in Ecology, Evolution & Behavior.